Grassroots - No party games

 100% run by passionate volunteers

-We are a national campaign group that aims to restore the NHS so that it is
+We are a volunteer led national campaign group that aims to restore the NHS so that it is

 publicly funded, managed, provided and staffed

-with the Secretary of State for Health fully responsible for providing and promoting a comprehensive, universal health service
+with the elected government fully responsible for providing the nation with a comprehensive, universal health service

 complete with coordinated Social Care as an equal public service partner